brianhouse/sound_art/NEXT.md

 have a demo file for this!
 I did it without hearing anything, which was ridiculous

-note the headphone quirk where it doesnt recognize the device

-a chance to have mixing feedback is a bit important

 importing multiple source files?

 normalize on export

-images for Envelopes and Panning
+a chance to have mixing feedback is a bit important

 ## Amps + Speakers